pakoskyfrog/YggdrasilTD/README.md

 * Multiple language support : english and french in a first time
 * The Dalai Lama is your friend and comes to visit you to sell you powers and to give you some advices.
 * Photosynthetic energy is used to grow the tree, the "towers" and to supply the active towers (ammo regen, ...).
+* NOTE : the actual tower list is separated by categories on the files : shroom.lua / squirrel.lua / leaf.lua / fruit.lua / flower.lua / bug.lua All in the ./sources/entities/ folder.

 ## 5/ TODO list
 * Almost everything...